 Establish as many settlements as possible

 Since fast travel is disabled, you'll be travelling miles at a time.
 By unlocking as many settlements as possible, this allows you the ability to store anything considered important at workshops.
-More importantly, it allows you to breakdown any available weapons, armor, and junk into individual components; which are then significantly lighter to carry around.
+More importantly, it allows you to break down any available weapons, armor, and junk into individual components, which are then significantly lighter to carry around.

 Create at least one bed at every settlement

 Beds are typically available in most settlements, so this normally won't be a problem.
 If there isn't one, always craft a bed with available components.
 Typically, the materials required will be steel and cloth, so start dismantling cars, signs, and other metallic items to combine with cloth items, like pre-war money and dish cloths.
 Naturally, creating a bed is important for saving purposes.
-Think of it as adding extra nodes to a check point system.
-The more nodes you have, the more checkpoints to keep you safe, and less time you'll spend back-tracking.
+Think of it as adding extra nodes to a checkpoint system.
+The more nodes you have, the more checkpoints to keep you safe, and the less time you'll spend back-tracking.

 Don't go to the rescue of settlements

 This one probably sounds mean, but it really isn't, as settlers cannot be killed by monsters.
-Unfortunately, you can, and as there are often many that spawn that scale with your character's level, you will be almost instantly killed.
+Unfortunately, you can, and as there are often many that spawn that scale with your character's level, you will almost instantly be killed.
 It's so risky that it isn't worth being a hero.

 Always build at least one water pump, or a larger purifier if possible

-Visit established settlements regularly.
+Visit established settlements regularly